Bangalore Nagarathnamma

 Bangalore Nagarathnamma (3 November 1878 – 19 May 1952) was an Indian Carnatic singer, cultural activist, scholar, and devadasi.
-A descendant of devadasis, she was also a patron of the arts and a historian.
-Nagarathnamma built a temple over the samadhi of the Carnatic singer Tyagaraja at Thiruvaiyaru and helped establish the Tyagaraja Aradhana festival in his memory.
+A descendant of devadasis, she was also a patron of the arts and a historian. ban built a temple over the samadhi of the Carnatic singer Tyagaraja at Thiruvaiyaru and helped establish the Tyagaraja Aradhana festival in his memory.
 Within a male-dominated festival, she was the feminist strong enough to ensure that women artists were given equality to participate in it.
 She "was among the last practitioners of the devadasi tradition in India," and the first president of the Association of the Devadasis of Madras Presidency.
 She also edited and published books on poetry and anthologies.

 Early life

 Nagarathnamma was born in 1878 to Puttu Lakshmi and Vakil Subba Rao, in Nanjangud.
 Puttu Lakshmi's ancestors served as singers and musicians in the court of Mysore.
 Abandoned by Subba Rao, she found refuge under Shastri, a Sanskrit scholar in the court of the Mysore Maharaja.
 He educated Nagarathnamma in Sanskrit and music, and she was initiated in devadasi at the age of five.
 However, Shastri also abandoned Nagarathnamma who soon left Mysore and found protection under her uncle, Venkitaswamy Appa, a violinist by profession.
 Nagarthnamma continued her studies and learned Kannada, English and Telugu, also becoming proficient in music and dance.
 She was trained in Carnatic music by Munuswamappa in the 'shishya-parampara' (tradition of the student teacher learning process), on the process set by Thyagaraja.
 She was able to make her first stage appearance before a learned audience as a violinist and dancer at the age of 15.